Wubba lubba dub dub!

 “We’ve got Paul Giamatti,” Justin Roiland told Entertainment Weekly.
 “That’s a hot scoop.
 We got Sam Neil.
 Taika Waititi does a voice.
 Kathleen Turner.”

 In July 2018, Back to the Future’s Christopher Lloyd expressed an interest in lending his voice to the show.
 Many fans will know that Rick and Morty is inspired by Lloyd’s character, Doc Brown, and Michael J. Fox’s Marty McFly from the 1985 sci-fi film.

 Speaking to the Phoenix New Times about possibly starring in the new season, Lloyd said: “I’d like to, of course.
 I think it’s really fun.
 I don’t follow it closely, but I’ve seen a few episodes and I gotta tell you, I think it’s a lot of fun.
 I know it’s some kind of parody of Doc and Marty.”

 When asked if he would accept the role of Rick’s father, Lloyd replied: “That’d be fun.”

-Could Kanye West really guest star?
-Well, maybe: Kanye expressed his love for the Adult Swim show back in May as news broke about Rick and Morty being renewed for season 4.
+Kanye expressed his love for the Adult Swim show back in May 2o18 as news broke about Rick and Morty being renewed for season 4.
 “This is the greatest news.
 This is my favourite show.
 I’ve seen every episode at least 5 times each,” he tweeted at the time.
 He even invited co-creator Justin Roiland to hang out.

-We don’t know for certain about any returning characters yet – but we do know that a fan favourite, Butter Bot, won’t be returning.
-In a recent advert that the producers of Rick and Morty created for Old Spice, we saw the beloved robot being brutally murdered as he’s eaten by a massive anthropomorphic can of Old Spice.
+We don’t know for certain about any returning characters yet – but we do know that one fan favourite, Butter Bot, won’t be returning.
+In a 2018 advert that the producers of Rick and Morty created for Old Spice, we saw the beloved robot being brutally murdered as he’s eaten by a massive anthropomorphic can of Old Spice.